marmelab/react-admin/docs/CreateEdit.md

 );
 ```

 However, some of your custom input components (e.g. Google Maps widget) may have special handlers for the `ENTER` key.
-In that case, you should stop the event  on those inputs.
+In that case, you should prevent the default handling of the event on those inputs.
 This would allow other inputs to still submit the form on Enter:

 ```jsx
 export const PostEdit = () => (